-Photo: Tom McKenzie by Olivia Brabbs photography
+Photo: Tom McKenzie by Olivia Brabbs photography (external link)

 What’s your background?

 During my degree at Newcastle doing Business Leadership and Corporate Management, I did a two year placement in the public sector for York Council working in different departments including policy, project management and communications.
 It was a bit like a graduate scheme but for an undergrad.
 Without sounding self-righteous, I enjoyed working on projects and schemes that had a direct benefit to people in the city, it was extremely fulfilling for a period of time.

 I then looked to move into work that I really wanted to do after realising that the public sector was maybe not the most innovative space to be in at that time of my career.
 I have a keen interest in food and had been writing an Instagram food blog which started to get me a few opportunities to work in London.
 I also started doing some pop-up restaurants around that time, which is how I came to know Sam.

 From food blogging to creating a new workspace in York?

 Sam got in touch after attending one of my events.
 At that stage, he wasn’t quite sure what it would be although he had been in touch with the council and was looking at spaces that were available.
 He then introduced me to Joe, who used to work for a charity in the criminal justice sector based at Pop Brixton (external link).

 We’d all seen how Pop Brixton could work as a destination and a cultural offering, as well as a place for low turnover businesses and start-ups who could benefit from affordable space, developed using re-purposed shipping containers.
 At that point, we thought we could do something similar in York.
 For me, the idea marries my interest in food, retail and small socially-driven enterprises that we feel will improve the overall cultural offering for York.